 Quite possibly.
 All the physical activity, cold water and new impressions will drain your energy levels.
 Make sure you are well rested and have a big breakfast.
 We’ll provide a delicious lunch and snacks in the canyon to keep your energy levels up.

-No. You just have to be keen to try something new.
+No. Even though canyoning is one of the more challenging Abel Tasman activities, you don’t need previous experience.
+You just have to be keen to try something new.
 On the more advanced trips it helps to have some climbing or abseiling experience.
 At the start of each trip you’ll receive a full safety briefing and an opportunity to practice abseiling outside the canyon.

-Canyoning has an element of risk, like any other adventure activity.
+Canyoning has an element of risk, like many other adventure activities.
 Your safety on the trip is our highest priority.
-The guides at Abel Tasman Canyons are experienced, professional and highly qualified.
+The guides at Abel Tasman Canyons are experienced, professional and highly qualified to run all activities.
 Guides in training are always under direct supervision of fully qualified guides.
 You will get a full safety briefing before the trip starts and difficult tasks will be demonstrated to make sure you understand what we want you to do.
 The gear is of a high standard and subject to regular inspections.
 For more information on safety have a look at our Safety page.

 Torrent River and Blue Creek: 12 years.
 For Doom Creek: 14 years.
 For Falls River and Waterfall Creek: 16 years.
 (Under 16, conditions apply, please contact us for details).
 What about maximum age?
 Well, we certainly won’t stop you if you’re fit, healthy and keen on an adventure.
 The oldest man in Torrent River was 78, oldest female 75.
 Very good, but not unbeatable records…..